Coin collecting can be a fun and rewarding hobby, where you can meet like-minded people and even make money.

 However, as with any hobby or interest, it takes a while to gain knowledge and experience, so when you’re starting out it’s all too easy to fall into common pitfalls.
-So we’ve complied a list of 5 common misconceptions about coin collecting to help you avoid making those easy mistakes.
+So we’ve compiled a list of 5 facts about coin collecting to help you avoid making those easy mistakes.

 It is a myth that the older the coin is, the higher its worth.
 Age is actually only a small factor when it comes to a coin’s value.
 The most important factors when determining a coin’s worth are its rarity and condition.

 The degree of supply and demand in the market determines how much a coin can sell for.
 There are many old coins that have been widely circulated, so although they may hold historical value and be a great addition to your collection, if you were looking to sell them on, their financial value isn’t that high.

 2. Cleaning your coins can be harmful

 Some people are tempted to give their coins a good clean before trying to sell them to add extra shine.
 However, this is actually more likely to be harmful to your coins.
 Cleaning your coins can damage its surface, and cause scratches and smudges, which will reduce its value.
 Skilled experts are able to clean coins and conserve them, however, most people should not attempt to clean a coin.

 When buying new coins, it is also often better to buy a coin that looks a little worn than one that is shiny and new, as the worn one may be in better condition.